-Lead line provides an opportunity for children ages 3-6 to ride a horse as it is led around the ring.
+Lead line provides an opportunity for 3- to 6-year-olds to ride a horse as it is led around the ring.
 Parents are welcome to watch their children and take photos (without flash).
-Parents may join their children in the ring if they wear closed-toe, hard-soled shoes- sandals, keens, Crocs, "five fingers," or bare feet are not permitted.
+Parents may join their children in the ring if they wear closed-toe hard-soled shoes (sandals, keens, crocs, "five fingers" or bare feet are not permitted).
 No advance sign-up is required.